alexrudy/Cauldron/docs/Cauldron/ktl.rst

 Keywords and services are discovered via XML configuration files on the KTL backend, and support for KTL XML files is possible, but not implemented, in :mod:`Cauldron`.

 The KTL API is implemented by two entities, Clients and Dispatchers.
 Clients are user-facing entities which read and write keyword values.
 Dispatchers are the facility-facing tools which respond to read and write requests.
+The KTL API works across many languages, but :mod:`Cauldron` is really only designed for use with python.

 Clients
 =======